Canadian securities regulation: Canadian securities regulatory system

 Canada has no securities regulatory authority at the federal government level.
 Instead, each province and territory has a securities commission or equivalent authority and legislation.
 Provincial governments established regulatory agencies beginning with Manitoba in 1912; two decades later, the Privy Council of Canada decided in Lymburn v Mayland [1932] AC 318, that such legislation is authorized under the provincial property and civil rights power.

 Each provincial securities regulator is either a self-funded commission or an entity funded within a larger government department, typically under the respective Justice department.
 The securities regulator administers the province's securities legislation and, correspondingly, promulgates its own set of rules and regulations.
-The regulator relies on the work of two national self-regulatory organizations—the Investment Industry Regulatory Organization of Canada (IIROC) and the Mutual Fund Dealers Association (MFDA)—for most aspects of the regulation of the organization's member firms and their employees.
+The regulator relies on the work of the national self-regulatory organization—the Canadian Investment Regulatory Organization (CIRO)—for most aspects of the regulation of the organization's member firms and their employees.
 Accountability for securities regulation extends from the securities regulator to the Minister responsible for securities regulation and, ultimately, the legislature in each province.

 The largest of the provincial regulators is the Ontario Securities Commission (OSC).
 Other significant local regulators are the Alberta Securities Commission, British Columbia Securities Commission, and the Autorité des marchés financiers (Québec).

 Public education on financial literacy, investment, and financial decision-making is a secondary focus of the provincial regulators.
 The OSC created the non-profit organization Investor Education Fund (IEF) for this sole purpose.
 Funded by the OSC but acting independently, IEF's primary goal is to provide Canadians with financial tools and information to improve financial literacy.